What is Active Isolated Stretching?

 This method is commonly known as Static Stretching.

-What Exactly is Static Stretching?
-How is it Performed?
+What Exactly is Static Stretching and Why is it Problematic?

 Static stretching is perhaps the most widely known method of stretching and the instructions are pretty straightforward: